-Basically, the Executive Order released in March 2022 proposes something the US has not had since crypto took off, and that is a consolidated national strategy for digital assets.
+Basically, the Executive Order released in March 2022 proposes something the US has not had since crypto took off: a consolidated national strategy for digital assets.
 On the menu are greater consumer protection and greater coordination to tackle money laundering and crime, the promotion of safer and more attainable financial services and the support of technological advancement in digital assets and blockchain.

-Whilst the SEC is keen to bring crypto exchanges into line, perennial concerns about how to define cryptocurrency remain are it an asset or a security (details like these really matter to the agencies which oversee them).
+Whilst the SEC is keen to bring crypto exchanges into line, perennial concerns about how to define cryptocurrency remain: is it an asset or a security (details like these matter to the agencies overseeing them)?
 The SEC’s revamped Crypto Assets and Cyber Unit is now a clear signal to anyone trying to dodge the long arm of the law.

 The US is still a Bitcoin powerhouse

 Ukraine, inflation on the move, the prospect of ever-rising interest rate rises, and the huge drop in crypto prices early during 2022 have dampened the appetite for risky investments – including Bitcoin, to say the least.
-In the US and elsewhere, many investors are removing risk from their portfolios at the moment.
+Many investors are currently removing risk from their portfolios in the US and elsewhere.

-However, the US, much like Australia sees greater and clearer regulation of the crypto industry as the best approach for reducing risk rather than hardline bans and prohibitions.
+However, much like Australia, the US sees greater and clearer crypto industry regulation as the best approach for reducing risk rather than hardline bans and prohibitions.
 The Federal Reserve is also looking at issuing a U.S. digital currency.

-US regulators by and large see existing laws to bring cryptocurrencies under their supervision as being adequate without the need for new legislation, but that doesn’t mean new legislation won’t be forthcoming and the subject still creates much debate.
+US regulators mainly see existing laws to bring cryptocurrencies under their supervision as adequate without the need for new legislation.
+However, that doesn’t mean new legislation won’t be forthcoming and the subject still creates much debate.

 A recent report from March 2022 by the Center for American Progress (CAP), for example, regarding the way forward to govern crypto forcefully suggests the need for Congress to take adopt a new path for crypto regulation.
-It argues that crypto assets, securities, commodities, stablecoins and NFTs should be regulated in the same way as traditional currency/cash and should not be allowed to stand alone under a distinct regulatory regime.
+It argues that crypto assets, securities, commodities, stablecoins and NFTs should be regulated like traditional currency/cash and should not be allowed to stand alone under a distinct regulatory regime.
 The debate continues but the US remains a powerhouse of crypto adoption – despite the turmoil affecting the world at the moment.

 The US gets a high score for wide consumer acceptance of crypto, with one of the world’s leading exchange-listed on Wall St. and retail banks looking to compete for services, but a disparate crypto focus from state to state.